 The second option is to have a generator that is powered by natural gas, propane or diesel.
-The initial cost of generator is less than batteries as a general rule, however they require regular maintenance.
+Small portable generators can be bought at a hardware store and installed without a permit (this is not considered a permanent installation), while larger, permanently installed generators are required by law to be installed by a licensed electrician.
+Only permanently installed generators can back up your whole home/business and be equipped with an automatic transfer switch.
+Loads backed up to a small portable generator must be plugged in via extension cords and these generators can only accommodate a manual transfer switch.
+If you need to back up any medical equipment or other loads that require continuous power, you will need a UPS (uninterrupted power supply) or battery system to provide a few seconds of power until the generator comes online.
+Another consideration is that although the initial cost of a generator is less than batteries as a general rule, they require regular maintenance.
 Like any motor, it requires oil changes and fine tuning, and needs to be exercised every 1-2 weeks to charge the battery for the electric starter and lubricate the system.
-Depending on where you live, generators may not be permitted by the local jurisdiction because they can be loud and the off-gassing can be dangerous to you and your neighbors, depending on its proximity to a home.
-Generators are required by law to be installed by a qualified professional and you are responsible for any property damage (yours, your neighbors and the power company’s).
+Depending on your location, generators may not be permitted by the local jurisdiction because they can be loud and the off-gassing can be dangerous to you and your neighbors, depending on its proximity to a home.
+Additionally, you are responsible for any property damage (yours, your neighbors and the power company’s) that it may cause.